CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 ```
 After doing the BMI Calculator we know how to send in props to a child component.
 We send in `distance`, `gender` and `age`.
 Then we expect to get a result that the component renders.

-If you run `npm run test` now it will complain that it cant find the `DisplayCooperResult` module.
-That is not that weird considering we dont have that component.
+If you run the application now, it will complain that it cant find the `DisplayCooperResult` module.
 Lets create it:

 `$ mkdir src/Components`

 `$ touch src/Components/DisplayCooperResult.js`

-And add this to that file:
+To start with, we will add a stateful/class component with a `render` method`.
+We will expand it with more functionality as we move ahead.
+The file should look something like this:

 ```js
 import React, { Component } from 'react';